Masters’ Students:

 Taylor Ranson

-Taylor is investigating the impact of three central metabolism mutations of E. coli on their ability to form biofilms.
-She is also helping in the sequencing of E. coli and P. aeruginosa strains from our recent spaceflight experiment and will be doing microscopy for our upcoming reflight of the biofilm spaceflight experiment due to launch in 2023.
-This picture shows Taylor loading a nanopore sequencer at NASA.
+During her undergraduate research, Taylor investigated the impact of three central metabolism mutations of E. coli on their ability to form biofilms.
+She is now investigating biofilm structure of E. coli and P. aeruginosa from our recent spaceflight experiment This picture shows Taylor loading a nanopore sequencer at NASA.

 Evan Ortiz

 Evan is working on a joint collaborative study with Jelena Tesic in computer science to develop a program to analyze microscopy images of microbial induced corrosion from our recent spaceflight experiment.
-Evan (second from left in this picture by NASA Mission Control in Houston) is shown along with microbiologists from the DLR, NASA-JSC, and Georgia Tech.
 This is another exciting interdisciplinary project as it involves coding and machine learning.

 Amber Busboom